Anytime valid and asymptotically optimal inference driven by predictive recursion: PRe-processes

 \subsection{Construction}

-As before, we have null and alternative hypotheses, $\model_0$ and $\model_1$, respectively.
-The proposal here is to construct a suitable marginal likelihood under the alternative by mixing over a specified class $\{P_u: u \in \UU\}$ of distributions in $\model_1$---or perhaps in $\model_0$.
-One strategy would be to introduce a prior distribution supported on $\UU$ and then find the corresponding Bayesian marginal likelihood.
-The challenge is that fitting a sufficiently flexible Bayesian mixture model to accommodate the ``nonparametric'' aspects of the applications we have in mind would be computationally demanding.
-Here, instead, we make use of the PR algorithm reviewed in Section~\ref{SS:pr} above.
+Consider null hypothesis $H_0: P \in \model_0$.
+The proposal here is to construct a suitable marginal likelihood under $\model_0^c$ by mixing over a specified class $\{P_u: u \in \UU\}$ of distributions.
+Instead of a computationally demanding nonparametric maximum likelihood or Bayes fit, here we make use of the efficient $\pr$ algorithm reviewed in Section~\ref{SS:pr} above.